List of Jujutsu Kaisen characters: Rokujushi Miyo

 Rokujushi Miyo (三代 六十四, Miyo Rokujūshi) is a reincarnated sorcerer that Kamo and Maki unexpectedly allied with in Sakurajima Colony.
 Miyo is a sumo enthusiast and is visually similar to a Kappa.
 Despite his eccentric personality, Rokujushi acted as a sincere mentor for Maki (in contrast to Gojo and Kusakabe) and helped her reach her full potential in their brief sumo match.

 Yorozu

-Yorozu (万) is a Jujutsu Sorcerer from Aizu during the Heian Era, recognized by the Fujiwara clan and deeply infatuated with Sukuna.
-After his reincarnation in Tsumiki's body during the Culling Games, she seeks him out.
+Yorozu (万) is a powerful Jujutsu Sorcerer from Aizu during the Heian Era, recognized by the Fujiwara clan and deeply infatuated with Sukuna.
+After her reincarnation in Tsumiki's body during the Culling Games, she seeks him out.
 Her Cursed Technique, Construction (構築術式, Kōchiku Jutsushiki), allows her to recreate any known substance except special cursed tools, though the process consumes excessive Cursed Energy.
 Her Domain Expansion, Threefold Affliction (三重疾苦, Shikkushikku Shikku), manifests as a vast empty space filled with floating organic structures resembling insect brains and ganglia.
 Its sure-hit effect enhances her constructed objects, particularly the True Sphere, enabling instant destruction.
 When Sukuna assumes control of Megumi's body, she presents him with a cursed tool and challenges him to battle, hoping to prove her devotion.
 Sukuna dismisses her feelings and kills her alongside Tsumiki using the Ten Shadows Technique.

+Simurians

+The Simurians are an alien race with the ability to use Jujutsu Sorcery.
+They arrived on Earth in 2086 seeking refuge.

+Maru / Marulu Val Vol Yelvori

+Marulu Val Vol Yelvori (マルル・ヴァル・ヴル・イェルヴリ, Maruru Varu Vuru Yeruvuri), shortened to Maru (マル, Maru), is a Simurian representative sent by the Simurians to partner with Yuka and Tsurugi for testing whether Simurians can coexist with humanity.
+Marulu is kind and friendly but somewhat sheltered, showing interest in Earth's culture and the Okkotsu siblings.
+An expert in hand-to-hand combat, Marulu possesses several Cursed Techniques: Chaos (混沌, Konton) distorts the laws of order, enabling Marulu to change the trajectory of projectiles, nullify or redirect gravity, and instantly boil or freeze water; Harmony (調和, Chōwa) brings two targets into harmony by connecting them with the world and seeking balance between them—on a single person, it identifies an equal counterpart, and on a group, it locates another similar group and enables communication between both.

+Cross Val Vol Yelvori

+Cross Val Vol Yelvori (クロス・ヴァル・ヴル・イェルヴリ, Kurosu Varu Vuru Yeruvuri), or short for Cross (クロス, Kurosu), is a dispatch officer of the Simurian refugees and Maru's younger twin brother.
+He is more distant and cold than his twin, outwardly calculating how to spark conflict with Japan initially.
+Beneath the surface, he is an angry and cynical person, due all the suffering his people lived through on their home planet.
+He shares both his Cursed Techniques with his brother Maru, Chaos and Harmony.